MatteoBiancofiore/DockerEmulatorGUI/README.md

 ## Permissions

-In order to connect with Docker, the user must have the proper permissions: running the GUI with `sudo`  does not work, because the user must be in the 'docker' group to allow a proper connection to the Docker daemon.
+In order to connect with Docker, the user must have the proper permissions: running the GUI with `sudo`  does not work, because the user must be in the '`docker`' group to allow a proper connection to the Docker daemon.

 ```bash
 sudo usermod -aG docker $USER
 ```

-> **Note:** You must **reboot** in order to make this change permanent.
+`IMPORTANT` You must **reboot** in order to make this change permanent.

-After this, you can check with:
+After this, you can use docker cmds without root permissions, try:

 ```bash
 docker ps